idzilleagle0925/Johnny55-War-Crimes-Dossier-Interface---Archon-Grid-Simulator-pygame-/README.md

 5 minutes
 2 files (you’ll get them below)

-STEP 1: DOWNLOAD THE 2 FILESClick these 2 links and save both files to your Desktop → UNIX-SEARCH-ESSAYS-Johnny55WarCrimesDossierInterface_v7.5557.py → essay_data.py
+STEP 1: DOWNLOAD THE 2 FILES
+Click these 2 links and save both files to your Desktop → UNIX-SEARCH-ESSAYS-Johnny55WarCrimesDossierInterface_v7.5557.py → essay_data.py
 (If links don’t work, ask the person who sent this to email you the 2 files) You now have 2 files on your Desktop:UNIX-SEARCH-ESSAYS-Johnny55WarCrimesDossierInterface_v7.5557.py essay_data.py

-STEP 2: MAKE A SPECIAL FOLDER (VERY IMPORTANT!)Right-click on your Desktop Click "New" → "Folder"
+STEP 2: MAKE A SPECIAL FOLDER (VERY IMPORTANT!)
+Right-click on your Desktop
+Click "New" → "Folder"
 Name it: Johnny55-Simulator
 (Type exactly like that — no spaces, no extra words) Drag both files into this folder
-→ So now the folder contains only these 2 files:UNIX-SEARCH-ESSAYS-Johnny55WarCrimesDossierInterface_v7.5557.py essay_data.py
+→ So now the folder contains only these 2 files:
+UNIX-SEARCH-ESSAYS-Johnny55WarCrimesDossierInterface_v7.5557.py
+essay_data.py

 THE 2 FILES MUST BE IN THE SAME FOLDER OR IT WON’T WORK!
+STEP 3:
-STEP 3: INSTALL PYTHON (ONE-TIME ONLY)Open your web browser (Chrome, Edge, etc.)
+INSTALL PYTHON (ONE-TIME ONLY)
+Open your web browser (Chrome, Edge, etc.)
 Go to: https://www.python.org/downloads/
 Click the big yellow button: Download Python 3.12 Double-click the file you downloaded